jjrrw174/PocketBook-Desktop-and-App-Customizations/README.md

    The U_ part in U_koreader is mandatory
    After the U_ is HAS TO match the name of the app in ROOT/applications This can be done for any custom app
+   For an example please see the attached view.json file in this repo.

 # Other changes I have
 ## Adding sync ability in PocketBook Library view with KOReader book progress